fangwei123456/spikingjelly/README.md

 ### Backend Performance

 Spiking neuron models run on `torch`, `cupy`, or `triton` backends.
 The backend is set at neuron creation and can be changed later.
+The selected backend is respected explicitly: choosing `backend="torch"` or `backend="cupy"` does not silently upgrade execution to Triton.
 All backends are compatible with `torch.compile`.

 Below: execution time comparison for multi-step LIF neurons on `torch` vs `cupy`.
 Triton is covered in the backend tutorials.